-The Course Design Institute at the Vanderbilt Center for Teaching
+The Course Design Institutes at the Vanderbilt Center for Teaching

-The CFT invites Vanderbilt faculty members to apply to its Course Design Institute on the theme of “Students as Producers.”
-During the three-day institute (May 7-9, 2018) participants will design (or redesign) courses that engage students not only as consumers of information, but producers of knowledge.
+The CFT invites Vanderbilt faculty, grad students, and postdocs to apply to its 2019 Course Design Institutes on the theme of “Students as Producers.”
+During the three-day institutes in May, participants will design (or redesign) courses that engage students not only as consumers of information, but producers of knowledge.

 “Students as Producers”

-These are the kinds of products of student learning created in courses taught by Vanderbilt faculty who have adopted the “Students as Producers” approach to course design.
+These are just some of the products of student learning created in courses at Vanderbilt using the “Students as Producers” approach to course design.
 Students in these courses were encouraged to tackle open-ended problems, to operate with a high degree of autonomy, and to share their work with wider audiences.

 “Students as Producers” is shorthand for an approach to teaching that helps students become not just consumers of information, but also producers of knowledge, engaging in meaningful, generative work in the courses they take.
 Through this year’s Course Design Institute, the CFT continues its efforts to support instructors in building these high-impact teaching practices into their courses.

 For more examples of “Students as Producers,” see the stories from our annual Celebration of Learning.

 Benefits to Participants?